nosas/blog/performance_classification/article.md

 Precision is the ratio of correctly predicted *positive* labels to the total number of *positive* labels predicted.
 It's calculated as follows: TP / (TP + FP).
-In other words, precision is **how consistently the model reaches the correct result**.
+In other words, precision is **how reliably the model reaches the correct result**.

 <font style="color:red">TODO: Insert code snippet to calculate precision</font>